jlin816/jlin816.github.io/_posts/2020-02-04-rethinking-hybrid-human-ai-systems.md

 ack: This was originally written and published as part of <a href="https://www.perell.com/write-of-passage-fellowship">David Perell's Write of Passage Fellowship</a>.
 Thank you to David, Packy, Adrienne, and Sahaj for comments on earlier versions of this draft!
 ---

+_This is a condensed draft of [Rethinking human-AI interaction](http://localhost:4000/2020/06/08/rethinking-human-ai-interaction/)._

 <img class="fit-width" src="/assets/posts/whirlwind-computer.jpg"/>

 Before the 2016 election, the Russian government manipulated Facebook users with thousands of posts from fake social media accounts and political ads, ultimately reshaping the course of history.